paperjs/woods/sites/example.dev/content/03-contact/contact.md

 ---
 title: Contact
 ---
 Welcome to the contact page.
-This page is rendered using the default templates, since it does not define a type.